City Guide for: Annapolis, Maryland, United States

 St. Michaels

-A charming historic town on the Eastern Shore, St. Michaels offers a glimpse into Maryland's maritime past.
-Visit the Chesapeake Bay Maritime Museum, stroll along the waterfront, enjoy fresh seafood, and browse the unique shops and art galleries.
+A charming historic town on the Eastern Shore, St. Michaels offers a relaxing escape with beautiful waterfront views.
+Explore the Chesapeake Bay Maritime Museum, browse the unique shops and art galleries, or enjoy a scenic boat tour.
+Indulge in fresh seafood at one of the many waterfront restaurants.

 Travel Time